 Introduction to XBRL: Understanding the Basics

-In the digital age, where data flows as freely as water and with global markets becoming increasingly interconnected, the need for standardizing financial information has never been more critical. eXtensible Business Reporting Language (XBRL) stands at the forefront of this revolution, transforming the way financial data is communicated and analyzed.
+In the digital age, introduction to XBRL has become truly important when data flows as freely as water and global markets become increasingly interconnected.
+The need for standardizing financial information has never been more critical. eXtensible Business Reporting Language (XBRL) is at the forefront of this revolution, transforming how financial data is communicated and analyzed.

-This blog aims to unravel the complexities of XBRL, offering a clear understanding of its workings, origins, and fundamental components.
+This blog provides a simple introduction to XBRL, unravelling the complexities of the standard, offering a clear understanding of its workings, origins, and fundamental components.

 What is XBRL?